 We also legally challenged the Pittsburg City Council’s approval of Seeno/Discovery Builders’ Faria project, which would allow grading and development on the Los Medanos ridgeline overlooking the weapons station and the new regional park.

-One of the councilmembers attempted to suggest that all the controversies predated the current generation of Seenos (they don’t) and invited Albert Seeno III to agree that none off them were actually him.
+One of the councilmembers attempted to suggest that all the controversies predated the current generation of Seenos (they don’t) and invited Albert Seeno III to agree that none of them were actually him.

-The three councilmembers cited good labor policies as a reason they chose Seeno/Discovery Builders, but since all three developer candidates had project labor agreements with the Building Trades Council, this justification makes no sense.
+The three councilmembers cited good labor policies as a reason they chose Seeno/Discovery Builders, but because all three developer candidates had project labor agreements with the Building Trades Council, this justification made no sense.

 What Happened Next